 Each classroom has a reflective area where the pupils can sit quietly and offer a prayer to God.
 Any prayers written down are gathered together and given to St Margaret's Church during our Friday first services.

 On the first Friday of every month we walk to St Margaret's Church and invite our families to join us for a family service.
-It is a chance to spend time in our splendid church and share Christian values with the Reverend and Head Teacher.
+It is a chance to spend time in our splendid church and share Christian values with the Reverend and Head of School.

 Our autumn term 1 value is Protect.
 We started off celebrating our value with a whole school holistic afternoon where we were able to discuss, act and create different areas of protecting our world, ourselves and our friends and community.
 OUr collective worship has followed the theme of Protect and we built on protecting others by donating food to the Bridgwater foodbank this harvest.